Never going to pay through your high deductible? Save money by paying cash at Marley Drug

 At Marley Drug, we offer an easy solution to High Deductibles

-If you are on a plan that has a high deductible, you’re likely paying the full price for your medication if you go through your insurance.
-Our cash prices are often a fraction of the cost of the retail price at big chain pharmacies.
-Check out our Extended Supply Generic Drug Program, where you may realize significant cost savings.
+If you are on a plan that has a high deductible, you’re likely paying the full price for your medication if you go through your insurance. cash prices are often a fraction of the cost of the retail price at big chain pharmacies.
+Check out Marley Drug's Wholesale Price List, where you may realize significant cost savings.

 - We receive your prescription from your Healthcare Provider